zakkturner/ow-app/README.md

-## This is an app that allows the user to view their stats on Overwatch
+## View your game stats on Overwatch

 ### Currently still in production